aws-amplify/docs/docs/lib/project-setup/fragments/flutter/create-application/10_createProject.md

 Android Studio will open your project with a tab opened to *main.dart*

 If you use CocoaPods, modify your Podfile to target iOS platform 11.0 or higher.
 Within your project open `ios/Podfile` and change the second line to be `platform :ios, '11.0'.
-Some Amplify categories may require version 13.0.
-Please see the documentation for the categories you are importing for their minimum iOS platform requirements.

 ```bash
 sudo gem install cocoapods